fbpx

 – Flexibility

-6. Create a Positive Hiring Process
+6. Create a positive hiring process

 Your recruitment process should be professional and rewarding for all candidates – even for those you don’t end up hiring.
 Conversely, a negative experience during the application process can mark how a job candidate feels about your company and reflect poorly on their social media reviews.